BiznetGIO/digs/README.md

 ### Binary releases

-Download the binary from the [release page]() Available binaries:
+Download the binary from the [release page](https://github.com/azzamsa/digs.rs/releases)

-- *Nix
-- Window PC

 ### With cargo (from source)